Severe Pain After Eating

-In chronic mesenteric ischemia, you may experience severe pain in the abdomen 15 to 60 minutes after a meal.
-This pain can occur in any part of the abdomen, but most commonly it occurs in the middle to upper part.
-The pain may last for as long as 60 to 90 minutes and then disappear.
-Unfortunately, it tends to return the next time you eat.
-Many people with chronic mesenteric ischemia begin losing weight because, although they may feel hungry, they do not want to eat because they experience the pain (food fear).
+In chronic mesenteric ischemia, you may experience severe pain in your abdomen fifteen to sixty minutes after a meal.
+The pain can occur in any part of the abdomen but it most commonly occurs in the middle to upper part.
+This pain may last for sixty to ninety minutes, then disappear.

 With acute mesenteric ischemia, you may have sudden, severe abdominal pain.
-Narcotic pain medications may not adequately alleviate the pain that is associated with mesenteric ischemia.
-Nausea and vomiting may also be associated with acute mesenteric ischemia.
+Narcotic pain medications may not adequately alleviate this pain.
+Nausea and vomiting may also be associated with mesenteric ischemia.